MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2webresourcerequestedeventargs.md

 > public HRESULT [get_Response](#get_response)([ICoreWebView2WebResourceResponse](icorewebview2webresourceresponse.md) ** response)

-If this object is set, the web resource request will be completed with this response.
+If this object is set, the web resource request is completed with the specified response.

 #### GetDeferral

-Obtain an [ICoreWebView2Deferral](icorewebview2deferral.md) object and put the event into a deferred state.
+Obtain an `[ICoreWebView2Deferral](icorewebview2deferral.md)` object and put the event into a deferred state.

 > public HRESULT [GetDeferral](#getdeferral)([ICoreWebView2Deferral](icorewebview2deferral.md) ** deferral)

-You can use the [ICoreWebView2Deferral](icorewebview2deferral.md) object to complete the request at a later time.
+Use the `[ICoreWebView2Deferral](icorewebview2deferral.md)` object to complete the request at a later time.

 #### put_Response

-Set the Response property.
+Sets the `Response` property.

 > public HRESULT [put_Response](#put_response)([ICoreWebView2WebResourceResponse](icorewebview2webresourceresponse.md) * response)

-An empty Web resource response object can be created with CreateWebResourceResponse and then modified to construct the response.
+Create an empty web resource response object with `CreateWebResourceResponse` and then modify it to construct the response.